Opioid epidemic in the United States: US federal government

-On September 17, 2018, the US Senate approved the SUPPORT for Patients and Communities Act (H.R.
+In September 2018, the US Senate approved the SUPPORT for Patients and Communities Act (H.R.
 6).
 The committee reached a final agreement on terms of the bill on September 25, 2018.
 The final agreement included provisions from multiple other acts, such as The Opioid Crisis Response Act of 2018, The Helping to End Addiction and Lessen (HEAL) Substance Use Disorders Act of 2018, and the Synthetics Trafficking and Overdose Prevention (STOP) Act of 2018.
 The House and The Senate passed the final draft on September 28 and October 3, respectively.
 President Donald Trump signed the package into law on October 28, 2018.

 In July 2019, English multinational consumer goods corporation Reckitt Benckiser, parent of US pharmaceutical company Indivior, agreed to pay $1.4 billion to the U.S. Department of Justice and the Federal Trade Commission to resolve false marketing claims about the effectiveness of its opioid addiction drug, Suboxone, and to resolve charges over their scheme to direct patients towards doctors who were likely to prescribe Suboxone.

 In September 2019, President Trump issued an executive order to block shipments of fentanyl and counterfeit goods from other countries, where illegal distributors were using regular mail for deliveries.
 While China was a focus for the action, the order included any nation where it was either manufactured or shipped from.
 Trump claimed that the Chinese government had not done enough to stop the smuggling of fentanyl manufactured there:

-A March 25, 2020, report by ProPublica revealed that Walmart used its political influence with the Trump administration to avoid criminal prosecution for over-dispensing opioids in Texas.
+A March 2020 report by ProPublica revealed that Walmart used its political influence with the Trump administration to avoid criminal prosecution for over-dispensing opioids in Texas.

 In July 2020, Indivior Solutions, Indivior Inc., and Indivior plc agreed to pay $600 million to resolve liability related to false marketing of Suboxone to MassHealth for use by patients with children under the age of six years old.
 Additionally, Indivior Solutions pled guilty to one-count of felony information.